 The Adolescent Program is the culmination of a child’s experience as a Montessori student.
-We continue to nurture a high level of independence, self direction, comfort with collaborative work and the love of learning for learning’s sake.
+We continue to nurture a high level of independence, self-direction and a comfort with collaborative work.
 The positive sense of belonging is supported through responsibilities that adequately match the capabilities of the adolescent, and through work that has a clear purpose.

 In the Adolescent Program, adults and students work together in a community that is based on mutual respect and support.
 Teachers use a variety of teaching techniques in the classroom to accommodate different types of learners: lessons, lectures, seminars, group learning and discussions, independent research, hands-on activities, and lab work.
 Because of this individualized teaching environment, teachers can expect students to be fully engaged in their learning.